aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 ## 2.2.
 Preparation

+### 2.2.1 Before Starting to Install

+**For any deployment of the Accelerator which is intended to be used for real workloads, you must evaluate all these decisions carefully.
+Failure to understand these choices could cause challenges down the road.
+If this is a "test" or "internal" deployment of the Accelerator which will not be used for workloads, you can almost certainly leave the default config values.**

+#### 2.2.1.1 OU Structure Planning
+Plan your OU structure carefully.
+By default, we suggest: `Core, Central, Sandbox, Unclass, Dev, Test, Prod`.
+These OUs correspond with major permission shifts in the SDLC cycle and NOT every stage an organization has in their SDLC cycle (i.e. QA or pre-prod would be included in one of the other OUs).

+**Note:** While OUs can be renamed or additional OUs added at a later point in time, deployed AWS accounts CANNOT be moved between top-level OUs (guardrail violation), nor can OUs easily be deleted (requires deleting all AWS accounts from within the OU first).

+#### 2.2.1.2 Network Configuration Planning
+You will need the following network constructs:

+1. Six (6) RFC1918 Class B address blocks (CIDR's) which do not conflict with your on-premise networks
+  - VPC CIDR blocks cannot be changed after installation, this is simply the way the AWS platform works, given everything is built on top of them.
+Carefully consider your address block selection.
+  - one block for each OU, except Sandbox which is not routable
+  - the "core" Class B range will be split to support the Endpoint VPC and Perimeter VPC
+2. Two (2) RFC6598 /23 address blocks (Government of Canada (GC) requirement only)
+  - Used for MAD deployment and perimeter underlay network
+  - non-GC customers can drop the extra MAD subnets in the Central VPC and use address space from the core CIDR range for the perimeter VPC
+3. Two (2) BGP ASN's (For the Transit Gateway and Firewall Cluster - note: a third is required if you are deploying a VGW for DirectConnect connectivity.)

+#### 2.2.1.3 DNS, Domain Name, TLS Certificate Planning
+You must decide on:
+1. A unique Windows domain name (`deptaws`/`dept.aws`, `deptcloud`/`dept.cloud`, etc.).
+Given this is designed as the primary identity store and used to domain join all cloud hosted workloads, changing this in future is difficult.
+Pick a Windows domain name that does NOT conflict with your on-premise AD domains, ensuring the naming convention conforms to your organizations domain naming standards to ensure you can eventually create a domain trust between the MAD and on-premise domains/forests
+2. DNS Domain names and DNS server IP's for on-premise private DNS zones requiring cloud resolution (can be added in future)
+3. DNS Domain for a cloud hosted public zone `"public": ["dept.cloud-nuage.canada.ca"]` (can be added in future)
+4. DNS Domain for a cloud hosted private zone `"private": ["dept.cloud-nuage.gc.ca"]` (can be added in future)
+5. Wildcard TLS certificate for each of the 2 previous zones (can be added in future)

+#### 2.2.1.4 License and Email Address Planning
+1. 2 Fortinet FortiGate firewall licenses (Evaluation licenses adequate) (can be added in future)
+1. We also recommend at least 20 unique email ALIASES associated with a single mailbox, never used before to open AWS accounts, such that you do not need to request new email aliases every time you need to create a new AWS account.

 ### 2.2.1.
 Create GitHub Personal Access Token and Store in Secrets Manager

 1. You require a GitHub access token to access the code repository